-- Education Penalty Notices Education Penalty Notices are fixed penalty notices issued by Stockport Council of £60 per parent per child.
-These are payable within 21 days and rise to £120 if paid between 22-28 days.
-If unpaid after 28 days, the parent will be prosecuted for the offence of failing to ensure regular school attendance.
-Penalty Notices are issued in accordance with Stockport Council's Code of Conduct. - Education Penalty Notices for Irregular Attendance.
-Before being issued with an Education Penalty Notice, parents will receive a written warning.
-This gives them an opportunity to avoid a fine by ensuring that no unauthorised absences including late after the close registration marks are recorded against their child during the next 15 school days.
-The minimum criteria for sending such a warning is 10 sessions of unauthorised absence in a three month period. - Education Penalty Notices for unauthorised leave of absence.
-Education Penalty Notices may also be issued where a pupil is taken out of school for five days or more without the school's consent - such as for a term time holiday.
+- Education Penalty Notices (EPNs) are fixed penalty fines issued by Stockport Council.
+Since the start of the 2024-2025 school year new rules the following rules have applied to EPNs: - For the first fine issued for after the start of the 24-25 school year, the fine is £80 per parent per child if paid within 21 days, or £160 if paid within 28 days. - If a second fine is then issued to the same parent for the same child within three years of the first fine it will be for £160. - Subsequent offences no further fines can then be issued if two have already been issued to the same parent for the same child within the previous three years (starting with the date of the first fine); instead, the parent will be prosecuted by the Local Authority in the Magistrates' Court. - Education Penalty Notices for Irregular Attendance.
+Where a pattern of regular or sporadic instances of unauthorised absence which consists of at least 10 sessions (whether or not consecutive) of unauthorised absence within a 10-school week period, an Education Penalty Notice can be issued, but normally only after the child's parent has first been given an opportunity to improve attendance by the LA in the form of a Notice to Improve.
+A school week is any week in which a school meets at least once and the 10-school week period may span different terms or school years. - Education Penalty Notices for unauthorised leave of absence.
+Education Penalty Notices will also be issued where a pupil is taken out of school for five days or more without the school's consent - such as for a term time holiday.
 In these cases, the fine is sent by the Council without an initial warning being issued. - Parent Contract referrals a Parent Contract is an agreement which usually involves the school, parents, members of the Local Authority Education Welfare team and, in some cases, the pupil.
 The agreement sets out the actions required by all parties to overcome the barriers to improved attendance.
 Compliance with the contract and the progress of improving attendance are reviewed regularly at Parent Contract Review Meetings.
 Should a parent fail to participate and/or fail to ensure that attendance improves, prosecution in the Magistrates' Court is likely to ensue.